Skip to main content

 If you often find yourself experiencing lower back pain after a night of rest, try switching out your mattress or sleeping on your side to prevent aches in the future.3 Regular exercises to strengthen your core or abdominal muscles and gentle stretching are also good ways to prevent and treat lower back pains.1

-A quick way to treat lower back pain is to use medications, such as analgesics and NSAIDs (non-steroidal anti-inflammatory drugs) to relieve the pain.1 Try NSAID products like Advil Dual Action tablets, the only FDA approved pain relief medication that combines acetaminophen and ibuprofen for longer-lasting relief from headaches, menstrual cramps, muscle pains, back pain or minor arthritis pain.
+A quick way to treat lower back pain is to use medications, such as analgesics and NSAIDs (non-steroidal anti-inflammatory drugs) to relieve the pain.1 Try NSAID products like Advil Dual Action tablets, an FDA approved pain relief medication that combines acetaminophen and ibuprofen for longer-lasting relief from headaches, menstrual cramps, muscle pains, back pain or minor arthritis pain.
 Talk to a doctor before giving Advil to a child under 12 years of age, and do not exceed six tablets in 24 hours.

 Identifying what’s causing your lower back pain and finding an effective treatment solution can help you get on your feet with more ease.
 Learn more about managing and avoiding back pain by visiting the Advil Symptoms & Tips Hub.